emilybstevens/UFOs/README.md

 ## Results
 ### Searching by Date
 Input date into "Enter Date" box using M/D/YYYY format.
 If month or day value is a single digit, only include the single digit (ie: Do not write January as 01).
 For example, January 1st, 2010 would be written 1/1/2010.
-December 12th, 2010 would be written 12/12/2010.
+December 12th, 2010 would be written 12/12/2010. </br>
 ![Search By Date](static/images/date.png)

 ### Searching by City
-Input city name into "Enter City" box.
+Input city name into "Enter a City" box.
 Do not capitalize the names of the city.
-For example, "Fort Worth" should be written as "fort worth".
+For example, "Fort Worth" should be written as "fort worth". </br>
 ![Search By City](static/images/city.png)

 ### Searching by State
-Input state name into "Enter State" box using XX format.
+Input state name into "Enter a State" box using XX format.
 Do not capitalize the abbreviations.
 Standard abbreviations apply.
+For example, "Texas" should be written as "tx". </br>
-If you're not sure about which abbreviation to use, view [this](https://www.faa.gov/air_traffic/publications/atpubs/cnt_html/appendix_a.html) link to lookup the proper abbreviation.
+If you're not sure about which abbreviation to use, view [this](https://www.faa.gov/air_traffic/publications/atpubs/cnt_html/appendix_a.html) link to lookup the proper abbreviation. </br>
-For example, "Texas" should be written as "tx".
 ![Search By State](static/images/state.png)

 ### Searching by Country
+Input country name into "Enter a Country" box using XX format.
+Do not capitalize the abbreviations.
+Standard abbreviations apply.
+For example, "United States" should be written as "us".
 ![Search By Country](static/images/country.png)

 ### Searching by Shape
+Input shape type into "Enter a Shape" box.
+Do not capitalize the shape.
+Please note: input must exactly match desired shape.
+For example, you must write "circle" without capitalization or typo to return all "circle"-shaped UFO sightings.
 ![Search By Shape](static/images/shape.png)

 ### Searching by Multiple Parameters
+Using the previous boxes, multiple filters can be applied to the table at once.
+The table will automatically update after each filter has been applied.
 ![Search By Multiple Params](static/images/multiple.png)

 ## Summary